The Kinda, Sorta, But Not Really Secret History of Sam & Max: Freelance Police04 May, 2011

 Despite indicating in the cancellation press release that there were no plans to reduce staff, LucasArts indeed began a series of massive layoffs beginning in April 2004 as part of a major restructuring of the company.
 The casualties of the first round reportedly included much of the Freelance Police team, Sean Clark, and Randy Breen among 29 employees.
 Stemmle was part of another large group that was let go in August, and after spending a few years working at Perpetual Entertainment as Lead Writer for Star Trek Online, he finally rejoined a number of fellow LucasArts vets and the Sam & Max license at Telltale Games.

 The now well-known Telltale backstory, of course, is that shortly after the cancellation, three of the key members of the Freelance Police team left LucasArts to form their own company specializing in episodic story games.
-The team of Telltale gradually accrued many additional ex-LucasArts developers, and the studio granted Sam & Max its comeback by developing and publishing increasingly well-received "seasons" episodic games featuring the duo.
+Telltale gradually accrued many additional ex-LucasArts developers, and, once Purcell's license with LucasArts expired in 2005, the studio granted Sam & Max its comeback by developing and publishing increasingly well-received "seasons" of episodic games starring the unflappable duo.

 The demise of Freelance Police marked the end of an era for LucasArts, which was at the time suffering from several commercial flops, all of which were original titles.
 These include Gladius, Wrath Unleashed, RTX: Red Rock, and Armed & Dangerous.
-With the exceptions of Armed & Dangerous (which in a much criticized decision was rushed out in the Christmas season of 2003 where it stood no chance of success against higher profile titles) and Gladius (which received positive press but poor sales), these games were critically reviled in addition to being huge flops.
-The failure of these games as well as the cancellation of Full Throttle: Hell on Wheels, which simply amounted to a waste of a year's worth of development money, was angrily speculated to be a major reason why LucasArts, who by contrast found fail-safe success with their mass-produced Star Wars titles, cancelled Sam & Max 2.
+With the exceptions of Armed & Dangerous (which in a much criticized decision was rushed out into the crowded 2003 holiday season) and Gladius (which received positive press but poor sales), these games were critically reviled in addition to being huge flops.
+The failure of all these games as well as the cancellation of Full Throttle: Hell on Wheels, which simply amounted to a waste of a year's worth of development money, was angrily speculated to be a major reason why LucasArts, who by contrast found fail-safe success with their mass-produced Star Wars titles, cancelled Sam & Max 2.
 Fans who suffered through this stretch in the company's history have blamed an incompetent marketing department and gross mismanagement for the low quality of LucasArts original games it produced, as well as for their poor performances once released.

 In addition to being in a financial hole, the company had been without a president since October 2003, when Simon Jeffery left under vague circumstances (the timing of which in retrospect begs some questions), leaving the management as the active decision-makers.
 When Lucasfilm Senior VP Jim Ward was finally appointed president in May 2004, a new direction for the company came with him, one that clarified the obvious: that the graphic adventures that played such a large part in the company's legacy would not have much of a role in its future.
 A revolving door of presidents and consequent "transition periods" would become a tradition for the almost entirely creatively-barren years that followed until LucasArts was ultimately sold off to Disney as part of their acquisition of the Lucasfilm empire in 2012, having never produced a new adventure game to follow-up 2000's Escape from Monkey Island.